brunomacedo/netshoes/README.md

 # Netshoes Cart Test with Angular
-This is my first project in JS.
+This is my first project in AngularJS.

 ## Expected result